blackrabbit17/w.i.r.e/NOTES.md

       - implemented - db4, db8, haar
       - not implemented: morlet, mexh, paul

-    - Wavedec level hard coded to 2, but the dwt_max_level is computed internally via
+    - Wavedec level hard coded to 1, but the dwt_max_level is computed internally via:
       > level = int(np.floor(np.log2(data_len / wavelet.dec_len + 1)))
       Which, due to our short signal length is rounding to zero, and causing the wavelet functions to return the raw input signal!
-      - Investigate: Does a longer signal cause dwt_max_level to compute level > 1 ?
+        - Investigate: Does a longer signal cause dwt_max_level to compute level > 0 ?
         - should we just add level as a hyperparameter and grid search it for small values: {1, 2, 4} ?

-Forecast > 1 time step ahead!
+Forecast close > 1 time step ahead!